snapser-community/snapser-byosnaps/basic/ByoSnapCSharp/GOTCHAS.md

   [ProducesResponseType(StatusCodes.Status200OK, Type = typeof(SuccessResponseSchema))]
   [ProducesResponseType(StatusCodes.Status400BadRequest, Type = typeof(ErrorResponseSchema))]
   [ProducesResponseType(StatusCodes.Status401Unauthorized, Type = typeof(ErrorResponseSchema))]
-  [SwaggerOperation(Summary = "API One", Description = "This API will work with User and Api-Key auth.
-With a valid user token and api-key, you can access this API.", OperationId = "API One")] // (👈 OperationId is used to generate the method name in the SDK and in the API Explorer.
+  [SwaggerOperation(OperationId = "Get Game", Summary = "Game APIs", Description = "This API will work with User and Api-Key auth.
+With a valid user token and api-key, you can access this API.")] // (👈 OperationId is used to generate the method name in the SDK and in the API Explorer.
 Summary and Description fields are required.)
 ...
   }
 ```